Kolczi/FocusTelecom/README.md

 npm install
 ```

-Create config.json file in backend folder and fill it acording to config.json example
+Create config.json file in /front/src folder and fill it acording to config.json example

 ## Running frontend